xibuka/maven-example/README.md

 - they have shallow fetch set to 0. this is required for SonarScanner to properly analyze your project.
 - please remember to check the version available for the **cliScannerVersion** (https://github.com/SonarSource/sonar-scanner-cli/tags) parameter in the **SonarQubePrepare/SonarCloudPrepare** step.
 - for more information on how to limit your analysis scope and parameters available, please check **SonarScanner Analysis Scope** and **SonarScanner Analysis Parameters** in the Important Links section.
-- Please remember that there are different tasks for SonarQube Server and SonarQube Cloud.
-Examples for both are provided.
-    - SonarQube Cloud Example: SonarQube-Cloud.yml
+- For running the SonarScanner via Maven, it is the same command for SonarQube Server and SonarQube Cloud.
+The only thing that changes are the parameters for the URL and for Cloud you will need to add the organization name.
+Examples for both are provided.    - SonarQube Cloud Example: SonarQube-Cloud.yml
     - SonarQube Server Example: SonarQube-Server.yml

 ## Important Links